tdauth/cpp-futures-promises/README.md

 Folly seems to be the most advanced library by far but is also missing functions.
 Therefore, we need to provide a C++ library with all the missing combinators which calrifies the semantics of the different combinators and shared and non-shared futures and promises.

+## Advanced Futures and Promises
+The project provides advanced futures and promises which are implemented for Folly only at the moment.
+The advanced futures and promises are declared in the namespace `adv` and provide the a basic functionality with extensions which are missing from Folly and Scala.
+The following classes are provided:
+* adv::Try<T> - Holds either nothing, a value or an exception and is used to store a future's result.
+* adv::Executor - Schedules the execution of concurrent function calls.
+* adv::Future<T> - Non-sharable template class for futures.
+Allows only moving (not copying) and read once semantics as well as registering only exactly one callback.
+* adv::Promise<T> - Non-sharable template class for promises.
+Allows only moving (not copying) and read once semantics as well as registering only exactly one callback.

+With the help of only three basic functions (get, then, isReady and tryComplete) all other functions can be implemented.
+Therefore, every library which implements the advanced futures and promises has only to support these basic functions.

+### Folly Implementation
+The advanced futures and promises are only implemented for the library Folly at the moment since it provides the most extended interface for futures and promises in C++.
+To use them you have to include the file `advanced/advanced_futures_folly.h`.
+The classes wrap objects of Folly classes.

+### Shared Futures for Folly
+The advanced futures provide the shared future class template `adv::SharedFuture<T>` for Folly.
+It allows copying the future around and multiple read semantics with `get` by default.
+It does also allow registering more than one callback.
+It is realized with the help of `folly::SharedPromise<T>`.

 ## Extensions
 The project provides extensions for the libraries Folly and Boost.Thread.